SenseNet/docs.sensenet.com/content/restapi/ndexing.md

  The response contains a state and the current backup descriptor.
 The history is always null.

- - If the backup is started successfully:
+ An example if the backup is started successfully:
  ```
  {
    "State": "Started",